 - Chapter 7: In a Chapter 7 bankruptcy filing, some of your assets are sold to pay back debt, meaning you could lose your home and personal property.
 A few months after filing, your remaining debt will be discharged — although Chapter 7 typically won’t cover things like student loan debt or child support.

 - Chapter 13: In a Chapter 13 filing, you get set up on a court-ordered repayment plan.
-Any remaining debt after a certain time has passed, like five years, might be discharged.
-This process means you’ll spend even longer paying off your debt, and you’ll also have a bankruptcy filing on your credit report.
+Any remaining debt after a certain time, like five years, might be discharged.
+This process means you’ll spend even longer paying off your debt and have a bankruptcy filing on your credit report.

 Walking away from debt without paying it off can have a variety of negative and long-lasting ramifications.
 Some of these include: